Marketing, Manufacturing, Packaging & Labeling, Advertising

 The Drug Act, as amended, is the main act regulating marketing authorization for modern drugs, including biologics and other medicinal products.

-Registration of new modern drugs requires the applicant to submit a complete ASEAN Common Technical Dossier (ACTD)—which includes a quality study, non-clinical study, and clinical study -together with product samples, to the Thai FDA.
+Registration of new modern drugs requires the applicant to submit a complete ASEAN Common Technical Dossier (ACTD) or ICH Common Technical Dossier (ICH CTD)—which includes a quality study, non-clinical study, and clinical study—together with product samples, to the Thai FDA.
 If the application passes the review stage, the new modern drug will undergo a two-year safety monitoring period.

 The requirements for registering generics are similar to those for registration of new modern drugs; however, the documents required in the ACTD slightly differ.
 For generic products, the Thai FDA only requires that a quality study and bioequivalent study accompany the ACTD.